shawshankkumar/pet-store/README.md

 This is a API which uses Node.js, MongoDB, and express.
 It routes the user requests, fetches/adds/updates/deletes data and sends back a suitable response.

 By default, it runs on PORT:5050.
-To run this, you need:

-to create a `.env` file.
+To run this, you need to create a `.env` file.
 In that .env file, specify the port you wish to use(or not, it will run on 5050 by default) and add a mongodb url.
 The url must have a username, password and must end with `/petstore`.
 When making a database in atlas, the user needs to make sure that the Database name and the collection name, both are, `petstore`.
 If you are facing any difficulties, contact the owner of this repository.

 Once a `.env` file has been created, do the following to run this: